 If within a year the employees of the TSO record different data regarding quantities of gas transmitted during certain reporting period(s) than it was recorded before and there is a necessity to correct VAT invoice(s) of certain reporting period(s) for the provided transmission services and/or imbalance, the determined and calculated difference shall be documented by a separate VAT invoice.
 The VAT invoice issued by the TSO for the amount payable by the Network User shall be paid within 7 calendar days.
 In case of issue of the VAT invoice for the amount payable by the TSO, the TSO shall set off against the amount payable by the Network User.

-137. If by the end of the year, it is necessary to meter repeatedly and the Network User is attributed to other group of Network Users, it shall be done within 10 days after the end of the year and it shall be documented by a credit VAT invoice.
-The credit VAT invoice issued by TSO amounting the amount payable by the Network User shall be paid by the Network User no later than until the 17th calendar day of the month following the reporting period, and penalty charges for late payment shall be calculated to the Network User in case of failure to pay for the transmission services on time.
-In case of issue of a credit VAT invoice amounting the amount payable by TSO, TSO shall set off against amount payable by the Network User.

 If upon the change of the owner (or lawful operator) of the delivery location or termination of gas transmission and/or distribution to the specific gas delivery location, it is found that the maximum daily natural gas quantity actually transported to a specific natural gas delivery location was greater than the established consumption capacities, the payments for the consumption capacities and safety component funds shall be recalculated with application of the updated amount of the consumption capacities.
 The updated amount of the consumption capacities shall be determined within 20 calendar days from the change of the owner (or lawful operator) of the delivery location or termination of gas transmission and/or distribution to the specific gas delivery location.
 The TSO shall calculate the additionally payable amount for consumption capacities and additionally payable amount for the safety component funds and present updated invoices to the Network User.
 The Network User shall pay the presented invoices not later than within 7 calendar days from the day of receipt of the invoice.

 If after the end of the year it is found that the maximum daily natural gas quantity actually transported to a specific natural gas delivery location was greater than the established consumption capacities, the payments for the consumption capacities and safety component funds shall be recalculated with application of the updated amount of the consumption capacities.
 The updated amount of consumption capacities shall be determined within 20 calendar days after the end of the year.
 When recalculating the safety component funds, the tariff for the overrun consumption capacities shall be determined pursuant to the provisions of the Description of the Procedure for the Supply of the Necessary Quantity of the Liquefied Natural Gas Terminal and for the Natural Gas Consumption Capacity.